 EVENTS: 50M(Cadets only), 100M, 200M, 400M, 800M, 1600M, Shot Put, Softball-Put(Cadets only), Long Jump, 4x100M Relay.
 Penn Relays 4x100M for a select group of 7th-8th graders.

 The Track & Field Team holds Saturday morning meets at our home track, Winslow High School, or at an away venue, 8am-11:30am.
 The pre-season starts in March, with the season running from April to mid-May.
 Look out for registration information in late February.

 The program reinforces positive behavior while it focuses on fitness, cooperation, balance, skills that lead into other sports, sportsmanship, and respect for others.
-Through the Physical Education program students also participate in Yearly events like Jump Rope for Heart (K-4th), Hoops for Heart (5-8th, Stack Up!
-World record (speed stacking event) and JAM World Record – Presidents Challenge
+Through the Physical Education program students also participate in annual events like Jump Rope/Hoops for Heart, Stack Up! (world record speed stacking event) and JAM World Record – Presidents Challenge